osrf/gazebo_tutorials/build_model/tutorial.md

 This step involves gathering all the necessary 3D mesh files that are required to build your model.
 Gazebo provides a set of simple shapes: box, sphere, and cylinder.
 If your model needs something more complex, then continue reading.

 Meshes come from a number of places.
-Google's 3D [http://sketchup.google.com/3dwarehouse/ warehouse] is a good repository of 3D models.
+[Google's 3D wharehouse](http://sketchup.google.com/3dwarehouse/) is a good repository of 3D models.
 Alternatively, you may already have the necessary files.
 Finally, you can make your own meshes using a 3D modeler such as [Blender](http://blender.org) or [Sketchup](http://sketchup.google.com)

 Gazebo requires that mesh files be formatted as STL or Collada, with Collada being the preferred format.